 As we continue to analyze the data, there are still a number of issues that we need to better understand.
 Why do respondents seem reluctant to use bank correspondents?
 We have seen bank correspondents working busily in other parts of India.
 How serious a problem for women’s empowerment is the lack of mobile literacy?
 How effective are processes for handling grievances and exceptions?
 Some people report that they enjoy working with the new technology: what can we say about them?
 These and other questions will form the focus of the next stage of our work.

-CGD will publish further analysis of the survey of Aadhaar users and accompanying data in the coming weeks.
+CGD has published further analysis of the survey of Aadhaar users and accompanying data here.